How to Plan a Successful and Safe Event

 event venueevent venue

-Choose a venue that will be easy for your guests to get to.
+Choose a venue that will be easy for guests to access.
 Is it close to major transportation routes, as well as public transportation?
 Will there be ample parking available once they arrive?
-Does it offer easy access to wheelchair users?
+Does it offer wheelchair access for people with disabilities?
 Should you implement a shuttle system to help guests navigate larger venues or locations?

 Atmosphere